PredixDev/px-vis-paired-bar/README.md

 ## Overview

-px-vis-paired-bar is a Predix UI component
+px-vis-paired-bar is a Predix UI component that creates a Paired Bar Chart

 ## Usage